se2p/Bastet/README.md

 `bastet.sh` with a `.sb3` Scratch project file leads to an automatic translation to *LeILa*.

-Note that also the formal specification of Scratch projects has to be provided as *LeILa* a program—which then observes if the program under analysis behaves correctly.
+Note that the formal specification of Scratch projects also has to be provided as a *LeILa* program—which then observes if the program under analysis behaves correctly.
-See the directory [ase20-verified](test/programs/publications/ase20-verified/) for examples of Scratch programs along with their formal specification written in *LeILa*.
+See the directory [ase20-verified](test/programs/publications/ase20-verified/) for examples of Scratch programs along with their formal specifications written in *LeILa*.

 ## Scratch Block Library